Over 50 Years Of Combined Legal Experience In Washington

 Where do you go from here?

-Different Ways that L&I Might Deny Your Workers’ Comp Claim
+Different Ways That L&I Might Deny Your Workers’ Comp Claim

 Some workers’ comp denials in Washington are not specifically about the medical care.
 And denials can take many forms, including partial denials of workers’ comp benefits.